peterkuma/cl2nc/README.md

 - 0x0080 – units are meters if on, else feet (note that units are always converted to m by cl2nc)
 - 0x0040 – manual blower control
 - 0x0020 – polling mode is on

+Flags (CT25K):

+- 0x800 – blower is on
+- 0x400 – blower heater is on
+- 0x200 – internal heater is on
+- 0x100 – units are meters if on, else feet (note that units are always converted to m by cl2nc)
+- 0x080 – polling mode is on
+- 0x040 – working from battery
+- 0x020 – single sequence mode is on
+- 0x010 – manual settings are effective
+- 0x008 – tilt angle > 45°
+- 0x004 – high background radiance
+- 0x002 – manual blower control

 ### status_warning